camptocamp/tilecloud-chain/tilecloud_chain/USAGE.rst

 -  ``generate-copy`` copy the tiles from a cache to an other.
 -  ``generate-process`` process the tiles using a configured process.
 -  ``generate-cost`` estimate the cost.
--  ``import_expiretiles`` import the osm2pgsql expire-tiles file as geoms in the database.
+-  ``import-expiretiles`` import the osm2pgsql expire-tiles file as geoms in the database.

 Each commands have a ``--help`` option to give a full arguments help.